The terms defined below have a specific meaning in the AODocs environment, and are widely used in the Knowledge Base.

 - how the list can be further filtered or browsed by users

 Learn more: What are views?

-A workflow is a sequence of steps describing the life cycle of a document.
+A workflow is a sequence of steps describing the life cycle of an AODocs document.
 It's composed of workflow states and transitions between these states.
 A workflow state is a step in a workflow.
-Examples of states in a simple workflow are "invoice received", "waiting for approval", "approved", and "paid".
+Examples of states in a simple workflow are Invoice received, Waiting for approval, Approved and Paid.

 A workflow is associated with a document class.
-When a class has an associated workflow, each new document created in this class will start in the workflow's initial state.
-The document moves to another state when it matches the conditions associated with the state concerned.
-For example, a document may move to the state "draft" and then "approved" when it has been edited and approved by users with specific roles.
+When a class has an associated workflow, each new document created in this class starts in the workflow's initial state.
+The document moves to another state when a validator performs a manual workflow transition or automatically when it matches specific conditions based on time or based on the document's properties.

 Learn more: What are workflows?